Shariar-Hasan/ToolsHub/README.md

 # Tools Hub

 ![Tools Hub](https://i.ibb.co/xFxnfGJ/image.png)

-ShirtoLogy is an innovative web app that helps you find your perfect t-shirt size using the power of Machine Learning.
-It utilizes the K-Nearest Neighbors (KNN) algorithm to predict your ideal t-shirt size based on your height and width measurements.
-With ShirtoLogy, you can say goodbye to ill-fitting t-shirts and confidently order your preferred size online.
+Tools Hub is a Tools website which have various tools, that uses machine learning algorithms and methods for calculation or operation or prediction.
+This tools are very easy to use and handy.
+A person can easily get adjust to its usage.

 ## Live Site

-Check out the live version of ShirtoLogy at [https://shariar-hasan.github.io/ToolsHub/](https://shariar-hasan.github.io/ToolsHub/)
+Check out the live version of ToolsHub at [https://shariar-hasan.github.io/ToolsHub/](https://shariar-hasan.github.io/ToolsHub/)

 ## How It Works

 The ToolsHub Contains multiple tools made with machine learning algorithm.
+SO all the tools in this website usege machine learning for their respective operation.

 ## Installation

-To run ShirtoLogy locally on your machine, follow these steps:
+To run ToolsHub locally on your machine, follow these steps:

 1. Clone the repository:

 ```
 git clone https://github.com/Shariar-Hasan/ToolsHub.git
 ```